IVL-SCUT/ivl.github.io/README.md

 # People
 ### Principal Investigator:
 <img align="left" src="assets/YuanLin.jpg" width="225" height=""/>
+ <big>**Yuan Lin(林远)**</big>:<br />Yuan:
- <big>**Yuan Lin(林远)**</big>:<br />Yuan Lin (Member, IEEE) received the B.E. degree in civil engineering from Nanchang University, Nanchang, China, in 2011 and the Ph.D. degree in engineering mechanics from Virginia Tech, Blacksburg, VA, USA, in 2016.
-He was a Postdoctoral Fellow with Mechanical Engineering Department, Virginia Tech, from 2016 to 2018, and was with the Systems Design Engineering Department, University of Waterloo, Waterloo, ON, Canada, from 2018 to 2020.
+Yuan Lin received the B.E. degree in civil engineering from Nanchang University, Nanchang, China, in 2011 and the Ph.D. degree in engineering mechanics from Virginia Tech, Blacksburg, VA, USA, in 2016.
+He was a Postdoctoral Fellow with the Mechanical Engineering Department, Virginia Tech, from 2016 to 2018, and with the Systems Design Engineering Department, University of Waterloo, Waterloo, ON, Canada, from 2018 to 2020.
 He is currently an Assistant Professor with the Shien-Ming Wu School of Intelligent Engineering, South China University of Technology, Guangzhou, China.

  <br/>
  <br/>
  <br/>